Died aged 0

 The Peterloo Massacre.
 On 16th August 1819, a peaceful rally of 60,000 pro-democracy reformers, men, women and children was attacked by armed cavalry resulting in 15 deaths and over 600 injuries.

-Free Trade Hall, Peter Street, Manchester, United Kingdom where they was
+Free Trade Hall, Peter Street, Manchester, United Kingdom where it was

 The site of St. Peter's Fields where on 16th August 1819 Henry Hunt, radical orator addressed an assembly of about 60,000 people.
 Their subsequent dispersal by the military is remembered as 'Peterloo'.

-Free Trade Hall, Peter Street, Manchester, United Kingdom where they sited
+Free Trade Hall, Peter Street, Manchester, United Kingdom where it sited

 Peterloo Demonstration 16 August 1819.
 The Middleton contingent congregated here on Barrowfields and marched to St Peter's Field in Manchester led by Sam Bamford.
 The meeting, popularly known as the "Peterloo Massacre", was in support of the vote for the working classes.
 16 Middleton people were injured.

-Bardsley Street, Middleton, United Kingdom where they met
+Bardsley Street, Middleton, United Kingdom where it met